Platform The Difference FAQ Insights Pricing Request a Briefing

 Received via API/Work Order → Data extracted automatically → GL coded from history → Supplier verified against registry → Routed for one-click approval

-Annual cost: <$25,000 equivalent processing cost
+Indicative Annual cost: $50,000 equivalent processing cost

 That delta represents a potential six-figure productivity shift — without increasing headcount, and without signing a single new client.
 Automation does not make your team redundant.
 It removes the black hole so your team can focus on value, not transcription.